foxik0169/websocket-jai/readme.md

 ## OpenSSL bindings

-The module also comes with generated OpenSSL bindings.
-There are some manual changes to the files.
+The module also comes with hand-written OpenSSL bindings.
 This also will probably change in the future.